teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 ### 5.3 Discussion of Results

-Several tendencies emerged:

-- **Clustering and low regional diversity.** Some models produced predictions biased toward more clustered rope configurations.
-- **Dreamer achieved best results.** ...
-- **BiLSTM, BERT and Transformers perform way worse than Dreamer.** This suggests that models which do not consider temporal steps tend to perform worse, especially on pure autoregressive scenarios
-- **Something about Diffusion maybe**
+#### Superiority of World Models
+The **Dreamer Rope Model** demonstrated a significant improvement, achieving an MSE of $\mathbf{1.16}$ and capturing rope dynamics with superior efficiency compared to baseline models (BiLSTM, BERT, Transformer).
+This success is attributed to its **World Model** approach, which:
+1.  **Considers Temporal Sequences:** Explicitly models long-term dependencies through the Recurrent State-Space Model (**RSSM**), crucial for predicting complex, multi-step manipulation outcomes.
+2.  **Utilizes a Compact Latent Space:** Learns transition dynamics in a **dense, meaningful latent space**, allowing for efficient feature representation.
+3.  **Models Uncertainty:** Manages the inherent stochasticity of DLO manipulation by mapping states to **probability distributions** (via the stochastic state $\mathbf{z}_{t}$).

+#### Importance of Temporal Dynamics
+The clustering of MSE results for the BiLSTM, BERT, and Transformer models (all $\approx 1.43-1.45$) confirms that methods which fail to adequately capture temporal dynamics across multiple steps struggle to generalize.
+These models perform poorly in **long-horizon autoregressive scenarios** (simulating long rollouts), as errors compound quickly when relying solely on instantaneous predictions.
+The Dreamer model's architecture successfully mitigates this limitation by leveraging its recurrent memory ($\mathbf{h}_{t}$) and uncertainty modeling. **Incorporating temporal dynamics across multiple manipulation steps yields substantial improvements** in next-state predictions.

+#### Rollout Validation
+The ability of the Dreamer model to perform effective "rollouts" (simulating long-horizon behaviors without the MuJoCo engine) validates the World Model approach as a promising foundation for a **model-based reinforcement learning (MBRL)** agent focused on risk-aware DLO control.

 The experiments highlight that...

 ## 6. Conclusion

 This final submission presents the progress towards building a **probabilistic model for the manipulation of Deformable Linear Objects (DLOs)**.
-The project addressed the challenges of representing and predicting rope dynamics under applied actions using data generated in **MuJoCo** simulations.
-A dataset of 1 million samples was created, encoding rope states as sequences of 3D coordinates and actions as localized forces.
+The project successfully generated a robust dataset of **1 million transitions** using **MuJoCo** simulations to address the challenges of representing and predicting complex rope dynamics under applied actions.

-Five neural architectures — **BiLSTM**, **BERT**, **Transformer**, **Diffusion Models** and **Dreamer** — were tested to predict the next rope configuration.
-While the BiLSTM, BERT and the Transformer failed to accurately predict rope states, Dreamer showed promising results.
-We believe that Dreamer achieved better results due to it's approach of splitting the learning into a deterministic and a stochastic part.
+Five neural architectures—**BiLSTM, BERT, Transformer, Diffusion Models, and Dreamer**—were evaluated.
+Our core findings confirm that:

+1.  **Temporal Dynamics are Essential:** Models that incorporated temporal dynamics across multiple manipulation steps, most notably **Dreamer**, yielded **substantial improvements** in next-state predictions, particularly in **long-horizon autoregressive scenarios**.
+2.  **World Models are Promising:** The **Dreamer** model emerged as the most successful approach, validating **World Models** for physical dynamics.
+Its superiority stems from its ability to:
+    * Capture complex features within a **dense, meaningful latent space**.
+    * Explicitly **manage uncertainty** by mapping stochastic states to **probability distributions**, directly addressing the project's goal of quantifying action risk.

-Ultimately, the goal to obtain a dynamics model which accurately predicts rope dynamics has been reached, with room for improvement.
-Future work could focus on repeating our experiments using bigger and more optimized models, especially using Dreamer, which seemed to be the most promising of our tested models.
+Ultimately, the goal of developing a dynamics model that accurately predicts rope dynamics and quantifies uncertainty has been demonstrably reached, with the Dreamer architecture serving as a strong foundation.

+### Future Work

+Future efforts will focus on three key areas to leverage these results:

+1.  **Risk-Aware Planning Agent:** Integrate the predictive Dreamer model into a **model-based reinforcement learning (MBRL) agent** to facilitate **risk-aware decision-making** for autonomous DLO manipulation.
+2.  **Physics-Informed Losses:** Conduct deeper exploration and refinement of **physics-informed losses**.
+This includes tuning or adding more sophisticated terms in the loss function to rigorously enforce **material constraints** (e.g., inextensibility and stiffness) and **topological consistency** (e.g., preventing self-collision) to ensure predicted states adhere to greater physical realism.
+3.  **Model Scaling and Optimization:** Repeat experiments using bigger and more optimized **Dreamer** models to further improve predictive accuracy and stability.

 ## 7. Bibliographic References